datanav/docs/hub/concepts.rst

 ----------
 In Semantic web technologies, namespaces are URL references that allows us to reuse names from different sources without loosing context.
 If you wish to point to different Wikipedia URI's you could define the Wikipedia base URL with the namespace ``wiki = https://en.wikipedia.org/wiki/`` and then refer to any Wikipedia URI as ``wiki:<element>``.

 In Sesam, namespaces are used to identify the origin of an attribute.
 Quite often we wish to merge entities with other similar entities, such as person data from a CRM system and the equivalent person data from an HR system.
-Sesam prefixes namespaces to each attribute name in order to merge data from multiple sources without losing contex.
+Sesam prefixes namespaces to each attribute name in order to merge data from multiple sources without losing context.
 With some exceptions, attributes will always inherit the pipe name where the attribute was first created as its namespace, i.e. an attribute ``x`` created in pipe ``y`` will become ``x:y``.

 See examples below.